 The Shakespeare Authorship Question - Does This Matter?

-On 30th April 2014 at the Ye Olde Cock Tavern, a panel of experts on the subject will explain to the general public why exactly it does matter who wrote Shakespeare, the details of the question and it's broader relevance to society at large.
+On 30th April 2014 at the Ye Olde Cock Tavern, a panel of experts on the subject explained to the general public why exactly it does matter who wrote Shakespeare, the details of the question and it's broader relevance to society at large.

-On the panel so far we have William Leahy of Brunel University in London, Ros Barber (author of "The Marlowe Papers" and "Shakespeare: The Evidence") and Alan H.Nelson (author of "Monstrous Adversary"), Duncan Salkeld (author of "Madness and Drama in the Age of Shakespeare"), Alexander Waugh of the Shakspeare Authorship Coalition along with actor and writer Alain English of the Central London Debating Society.
+On the panel were Professor William Leahy of Brunel University in London, Dr Ros Barber (author of "The Marlowe Papers" and "Shakespeare: The Evidence"), Professor Alan H.Nelson (author of "Monstrous Adversary"), Dr Duncan Salkeld (author of "Madness and Drama in the Age of Shakespeare"), Alexander Waugh of the Shakspeare Authorship Coalition and actor and writer Alain English of the Central London Debating Society.

 Shakespeare: The Evidence

 A new project sponsored by the Shakespearean Authorship Trust.
 A candidate-neutral, comprehensive, searchable and hyperlinked compendium of